 7. Make sure Find my iPhone and Activation Lock are turned on

 If your stolen iPhone or iPad is never found, you can still take solace in the fact that the thieves won’t be able to sell it on eBay.
+Nobody wants to purchase a locked iPhone or iPad.

 “Activation Lock” is an iOS feature that demands the correct iCloud password before reactivating a lost iPhone or iPad.
 No passcode, and your iDevice will essentially turn into a beautifully designed paperweight.